Our goal is that by 2020, 40% of all Tetra Pak cartons will be recycled – equivalent to recycling around 100 billion individual cartons a year.

-Tetra Pak has been at the forefront of recycling for many years.
-However, our 2020 recycling goal represents a whole new level of ambition.
-We aim to double the recycling rate from 20% in 2010 to 40% by the end of the decade.
+Tetra Pak has been promoting and facilitating recycling for many years, but our 2020 goal – to double the recycling rate from 20% in 2010 to 40% by the end of the decade – represents a new level of ambition.
 Taking the company's growth into account, this actually means tripling the volume of recycled cartons.
-It's a challenging goal, but we are committed to passing on the value from our used packages.
+It's a challenging goal, and to reach it we will need to achieve improvements along the entire recycling value chain by: